-The Coronavirus Act 2020 has received Royal Assent and has come into force.
+The Coronavirus Act 2020 received Royal Assent and came into effect on 25 March 2020.
 The provisions of the Coronavirus Act, which are time-limited for two years, provide emergency legislative measures to address the Coronavirus disease outbreak.

 The UK Government has issued COVID-19: residential care, supported living and home care guidance.
 Carers UK and Carers Trust have made a Joint Statement (PDF file) regarding the Coronavirus.
 This covers an overview of the current advice for people who are providing unpaid care.

 The Advisory, Conciliation and Arbitration Service has published Coronavirus: advice for employers and employees.
-The Budget has announced a Package of Measures to support public services, individuals and businesses affected by Covid-19.
+The Budget 2021 has set out a path for recovery to support businesses and families as we emerge from the pandemic.

 Local authority education departments and schools should be signposting parents to resources, services and support whilst children who are registered pupils are unable to attend school.
 BBC Bitesize offers lots of resources that are clearly divided into subject and age categories, and the broadcaster has promised to offer lots more in the coming days.
 Ofcom has provided advice on how to Stay Connected during the coronavirus pandemic.